yusnier/algorithms/cpp/graphs/shortest_path/README.md

 ### Single pair shortest path (SPSP)
 - **SPSP** algorithms are implemented by making modifications on the **SSSP** algorithms, generally stopping the search as soon as the destination vertex is reached.
-### Single destination shortest path (SDSP)
-- **SDSP** algorithms are implemented by making modifications on **SSSP** algorithms, generally using the destination as the starting vertex, then we can build the paths by reversing the order.
-  For the particular case of directed graphs, we also need to reverse the edges before applying the **SSSP** algorithm.

 ###Finding the (Cheapest/Negative) Cycle
 - test